 MUNGER ON INVERSION.

-Charles Munger explains inversion well: “Invert, always invert: Turn a situation or problem upside down.
+Munger, a big fan of Inversion, explains it well: “Invert, always invert: Turn a situation or problem upside down.
 Look at it backwards.
 What happens if all our plans go wrong?
 Where don’t we want to go, and how do you get there?

 "Instead of looking for success, make a list of how to fail instead–through sloth, envy, resentment, self-pity, entitlement, all the mental habits of self-defeat.
 Avoid these qualities and you will succeed.
 Tell me where I’m going to die so I don’t go there.”